esteinig/sketchy/README.md

 * Sketch size can be increased to increase performance (`s = 10000`), but resources scale approximately linearly
 * `Sketchy` genotype inference may be difficult for species with high rates of homologous recombination

-Please see the preprint for detailed limitations of `Sketchy`.

 ## Data availability

 * Reference sketches and genotype files for [*S. aureus*]() (full genotypes including susceptibility predictions and other genotypes), *S. pneumoniae*, *K. pneumoniae* and *P. aeruginosa* (MLST) can be found in the [data repository]().
 You can find the reference assemblies, cross-validation sketches and the *Neisseria spp.* sketches there as well.